 Who has the cheapest renters insurance?

-We found that State Farm has the cheapest renters insurance with an average rate of $13 a month or $156 a year.
+State Farm has the cheapest renters insurance with an average rate of $13 a month or $156 a year.
 That's $50 a year less than the next-cheapest option, Travelers.
 State Farm also has the lowest renters insurance rates in 36 of the 50 states, so it's likely that the company's prices will be competitive near you.

 How often should you shop around for renters insurance?